New Orleans Lawful Permanent Residence Lawyers

 - If you or the person you are sponsoring is lawfully in the US, then the applicant can seek an adjustment of status from his/her current status (usually a temporary visa) to a lawful permanent resident.

 - If you or the person you’re sponsoring lives abroad, then the applicant needs to process the request for lawful permanent resident status through the Consulate of the country where the applicant lives.
-Consular processing can also be used if the applicant is not eligible for an adjustment of his/her status.
+Consular processing can also be used if the applicant is not eligible for an adjustment of their status.

 Concurrent filing means that an immigrant petition is filed at the same time the application for a green card is filed.